 In fact, before the invention of banks and financial companies, whoever needed a loan would go to the family and/or the villagers.

 He/she would explain to them why they needed the money, and then whoever wanted to would take part in the collection with the promise (or not) of a little or big interest on the capital, once the loan was repaid.

 P2P lending as we know it now was created in 2005 in London with the Zopa platform, which is still now perfectly functioning.
 That was many years ago, so I’d say it’s a good sign.

-It is important to invest in Euros if I don’t want to be subject to the exchange risk, which can multiply or reduce my results.
+It is important to invest in Euros for me, I don’t want to be subject to the currency exchange risk, which can massively multiply or reduce our results.

 Peer-to-peer lending is well explained on Wikipedia, too.